Azeezjim/MYPortfolio/README.md

-Sure, I can help you create a README for your portfolio repository built in Next.js.
-Here is an example template you can use:
+'/images/Dashboard.png

 Portfolio
 Welcome to my portfolio repository built in Next.js!
 This repository contains the source code for my personal website, where I showcase my projects, skills, and experiences as a developer.
 You can visit the live site at https://codebit-portfolio-8bs9vcsdl-azeezjim.vercel.app/.

-Table Of Contents
+Table of Contents
 Description
 Technologies Used
 Installation
 Usage
 Contributing
+License
 Contact
 Description
 This repository contains the source code for my personal portfolio website.
 The website showcases my work, skills, and experiences as a developer.
 The website is built using Next.js, which is a React framework for building server-side rendered websites.